 While it's not definitive that developers need a portfolio, those who do have one should ensure their portfolio is polished.

-A well executed portfolio offers developers several key benefits, including:
+A well-executed portfolio offers developers several key benefits, including:

 - Better First Impressions